 - You can also change your statement closing date.
 It might make sense to change it to just before the end of the month, that way you’ll always show a low balance (as mentioned above).

 - When it comes to credit limits, US Bank is quite weird.
 For increases they’ll run them as a soft pull if under $1,500 and a hard pull if over $1,500.
-For reallocations, they do a soft pull but you need to get a manager to approve those anyway.
+For reallocations, they don’t seem to offer them anymore

 - If US Bank increases the sign up bonus of one of their cards that you’ve recently applied for, they should match it.
 US Bank don’t mess with their sign up bonuses often, so we don’t have a lot of data on them but it’s worth a try.